microsoft/terraform-provider-azuredevops/website/docs/index.html.markdown

 ## Authentication

-Authentication may be accomplished using an [Azure AD service principal](https://learn.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/service-principal-managed-identity) if your organization is connected to Azure AD, or by a [personal access token](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate).
+Authentication may be accomplished using an [Azure AD service principal](https://learn.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/service-principal-managed-identity) if your organization is connected to Entra ID, or by a [personal access token](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate).

 The provider will use the first available authentication method that is available.
 They are discovered in the following order: